 Everything you need to know

 Programming is the process of communicate with a machine in its language in order to make it do what we want.
-Thanks to programming we can create software, which means we can create all the applications we use on computers, smartphones and most of the modern machines.
+Thanks to programming we can create software, which means we can create all the applications we use on computers, smartphones and most of modern machines.

-The Windows system, Google, Android or iOs… All these examples are software created through programming.
+Windows system, Google, Android or iOs… All these examples are software created through programming.
 You can learn more about software and hardware on our blog.

 Does everyone need to know programming?
+Isn’t it something for geeks?

 Does everyone need to know how to read or write?
-Well, the answer is the same as our current world works thanks to the software, from microwaves until space satellites.
+Well, the answer is the same as our current world works thanks to software, from microwaves until space satellites.

 Needless to say, not everybody has to become a best-seller writer, but we can conclude that the ability of writing is really useful in our life.
 The same thing happens with programming skills and computational thinking.